Michigan Highways: Since 1997.

 1974 (Jan 7)M-66/M-72 is realigned on the south side of Kalkaska onto a 0.78-mile long new highway constructed as a continuance of M-72 westerly from M-66 to US-131 southwest of downtown.
 M-66/M-72 then continues northeasterly via US-131 into downtown to the highways' former alignment.
 The former routing of M-66/M-72 via (present-day) Old M-66 and Court and Elm Sts is retained as an unsigned state trunkline highway route for now.

 1978 – Michigan's only "runaway truck ramp" (or, as MDOT calls it, a "truck trap") is constructed on M-72 west of Traverse City, west of the junction with M-22.
-The cost of this "truck trap" is $66,400, as lies near the bottom of a long down-grade.
+The cost of this "truck trap" is $66,400, as lies near the bottom of Morgan Hill, a long down-grade.
 Beyond the ramp is a busy intersection with M-22 and the West Arm of the Grand Traverse Bay.

 1996 (June 28––Sept 17) Updated 2023-11 – The 1.256-mile segment of OLD M-66/OLD M-72 from downtown Kalkaska southerly to the jct of M-66 & M-72 south of Kalkaska—the portion bypassed by the realignment of M-66 and M-72 to the south of town in 1974—is finally cancelled as a state trunkline route after more than 22 years and turned back to local control in two transactions: First, on June 28, the 0.748 mile of Old 66 from jct M-66 & M-72 northerly to the Kalkaska village limit is turned back to county control.
 Then on September 17, the 0.506-mile section along Elm and Court Sts from the village limit northerly and northwesterly to US-131/M-66/M-72/Cedar St is turned back to village control.